-In this section, we take a look at universities' use of cloud-based Learning Management Systems (LMS).
-Learning management systems are---as most academics should be familiar with---online tools that allow lecturers to manage and automate courses, reaching from course registration, via providing course contents, to assessment and examination of enrolled students.
+We now take a look at universities' use of cloud-based Learning Management Systems (LMS), i.e., online tools that allow lecturers to manage and automate courses, reaching from registration, via providing content, to assessment and examination of enrolled students.
 As such, these systems provide some of the core functionality of what a university \emph{does}.
-It also means that these systems hold some of the most sensitive data a university stores on their students: Grades, course deliverables, and overall study performance.
+However, these systems also hold the most sensitive data stored about students: Grades, deliverables, and overall study performance.

 Putting these systems into cloud infrastructure potentially provides access to this confidential data to unauthorized entities, e.g., via the cloud act~\cite{rojszczak2020cloud}.
 At the same time, it also prevents students from effectively consenting to their data being processed by cloud companies, as an opt-out is only possible by \emph{not} studying at a university using one of these products.
 Furthermore, these systems are also especially susceptible if a cloud provider decides to enforce their own policies and principles.
 If, for example, a \us-based LMS provider decides to enforce \us sanctions against citizens of specific countries for an LMS, including customers outside the \us, it can effectively dictate which students a university enrolls by controlling the `means of study.'
-Given the precedent of GitHub~\cite{gh-ban} restricting accounts for developers located in Crimea, Cuba, Iran, North Korea, and Syria to comply with \us trade sanctions this is by far no hypothetical scenario.
+Given the precedent of GitHub restricting accounts~\cite{gh-ban} for developers located in Crimea, Cuba, Iran, North Korea, and Syria to comply with \us trade sanctions, this is by far no hypothetical scenario.